ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's by putting yourself in their perspective.

 The node is an actor performing an action.
 Every action is a reaction and causes a reaction.
 The trick is to connect a situation together by connecting the nodes/actions of different actors together across time, past and present.
-We can do this via these principles:
+We connect different situations together.

 * Connect to the **situation**: What kind of situation is this action belonging to?
 * Connect to the **actors**: What kind of actors are involved and what type of actors are they?